bytecodealliance/component-docs/component-model/src/language-support/importing-and-reusing-components/other-languages.md

 ## Adding a New Language to the Guide

-Know of a language guide we should add to this guide?
-Create a PR to this [repository][repo-pr] that adds the new language guide (similar to others in this section).
+Are you interested in documenting this section for your language toolchain?
+Create a PR to this [repository][repo-pr] that adds the guide (similar to others in this section).

 [repo-pr]: https://github.com/bytecodealliance/component-docs/pulls